MedBlog

 • Carbon monoxide poisoning

-• Gas embolisms, where air gets trapped in a blood vessel, such as when scuba divers surface too quickly from deep water
+• Gas embolisms, where air gets trapped in blood vessels and tissues, such as when scuba divers surface too quickly from deep water

 Seven staff members in hyperbaric medicine